Finchow/Docker/wordpress/README.md

 the url for the website should be: http://"your_local_ip"/

+to get your local ip type "ip addr" in the terminal

 and if you changed the port append: http://"your_local_ip"/:"portnumber" (if you kept the port at 80:80 you do not need this)

+finally run "docker-compose up -d" in the directory where the "docker-compose.yml" file is located to build the image